EastMed-Poseidon Pipeline

 Approximate location.
 The EastMed-Poseidon pipeline will run from the Eastern Mediterranean via Crete and Greece and on to Italy.

 One of Europe’s largest pipeline projects is a geopolitical and environmental troublemaker.
 The proposed EastMed-Poseidon pipeline would cross a geopolitical minefield and bust European climate targets.
 It could trigger military conflicts and threaten the underwater life of the Mediterranean Sea.
-Local people, and especially Palestinian and North Cypriot communities, would lose out on the benefits that fossil companies and governments would reap.
+Palestinian and North Cypriot communities in particular would lose out on the benefits that fossil companies and governments would reap.

 Too Long, Too Deep and Too Risky

-DEPA and Edison, the proponents of the EastMed-Poseidon project, want the pipeline to snake along the seabed of the Eastern Mediterranean Sea and into the heart of Europe.
-The project combines two pipelines.
-The gas would first flow through the EastMed pipeline from Israeli gas fields via Cypriot and Greek waters and come ashore in Greece.[1]
-The offshore part of the Greek Poseidon pipeline would take the gas on to Italy.
+DEPA and Edison, the proponents of the EastMed-Poseidon project, want to pump gas from the Eastern Mediterranean Sea into the heart of Europe.
+Their pipeline project consists of two parts.
+The gas would first flow through the EastMed pipeline from Israeli offshore gas fields via Cypriot and Greek waters to reach the Greek mainland.[1]
+From Greece, the Poseidon pipeline would again take the gas offshore towards the Italian coast.
 From there, it would flow on into Europe.
-Along this route, DEPA and Edison hope to transport 10 billion cubic meters of fossil gas every year.
-To develop the project, the two companies have established the Joint Venture IGI Poseidon, and they are already talking about doubling the pipeline’s capacity in future.[2]
+Along this route, DEPA and Edison hope to transport 10 billion cubic meters of fossil gas every year.15131 To develop the project, the two companies have established the Joint Venture IGI Poseidon.
+Although it is not yet clear whether their pipeline project will go ahead, they are already talking about doubling the pipeline’s capacity in the future.[2]

-If EastMed-Poseidon goes online, it would become the longest gas pipeline in Europe and the deepest subsea pipeline in the world.[3][4]
-It would take more than 17 hours at 120 km/h (75mph) to drive the 2110 km (13117 mi) of the pipeline.[5]
-The 1350 km (839 mi)-long offshore section of the EastMed pipeline between Israel and Greece would reach as deep as 3000 meters (9842 ft).[6]
-No pipeline has ever run this deep.
-With a EUR 7.3 billion price tag, the EastMed pipeline alone could quickly become one of the most expensive pipelines in the European Union (EU).[7]
-It is not yet clear who would be willing to finance the costly project.12425
+If EastMed-Poseidon goes online, it would become one of the longest gas pipelines in Europe and one of the deepest subsea pipelines in the world.15151 It would take more than 17 hours at 120 km/h (75mph) to drive the pipeline's total length of 2,110 km (13,117 mi).[5]
+The 1,350 km (839 mi)-long offshore section of the EastMed pipeline between Israel and Greece would reach as deep as 3,000 meters (9842 ft).[6]
+With a EUR 5.98 billion price tag, the EastMed pipeline alone could quickly become one of the most expensive pipelines in the European Union (EU).[7]
+It is not yet clear who would be willing to finance the costly project.1242515133

 A Geopolitical Minefield

-Since the 1970s, Turkey, Greece and Cyprus have been in conflict.
-The 3 countries cannot agree on their maritime borders.[11][12]
-In 2019, Turkey and Libya tried to redraw the borders in the Eastern Mediterranean.[13]
-The Turkish government claimed to protect its rights and waters.
+Since the 1970s, Turkey, Greece and Cyprus have been in conflict over their maritime borders.[11][12]
+In 2019, Turkey and Libya tried to redraw the borders in the Eastern Mediterranean Sea.[13]
+The Turkish government said that it wanted to protect its rights and waters.
 Effectively, the 2 countries created a geopolitical barrier in the middle of the proposed path of the EastMed pipeline.[14]
-Greece and Cyprus do not accept the boundaries drawn up by Libya and Turkey.[15]
+Greece and Cyprus do not recognize the boundaries drawn up by Libya and Turkey.[15]
 Still, they do not know how the Turkish government would react if they decide to ignore Turkey’s claims and push the project forward.

 Oil and gas discoveries in the Eastern Mediterranean have only worsened the conflicts between Turkey and its neighbors.[16]
-Whenever research or drilling ships enter disputed waters, military warships follow to protect them.[17][18]
-In August 2020, aggressions peaked when a Turkish research ship entered disputed waters to search for oil and gas.
+Whenever research vessels or drilling ships enter disputed waters, military warships follow to protect them.[17][18]
+In August 2020, aggressions peaked when a Turkish research ship searched for oil and gas in disputed waters.
 When the Greek military tried to block their way, a Greek and a Turkish warship collided.[19]
 No one knows when the situation might escalate again.
-NGOs from the respective countries doubt that EastMed could bring peace to this geopolitically tense region, as some politicians believe.[20]
+NGOs from the respective countries doubt that EastMed could bring peace to this geopolitically tense region, as some politicians claim.[20]
 The StopEastMed campaign argues that the pipeline and further gas expansion will heat up the conflict in the Eastern Mediterranean even more.[21][22]

 “In the Mediterranean, all the coastal states, and some major powers, are saber rattling over fossil fuel reserves under the sea.
 These dangerous rivalries threaten the safety of all the peoples of our countries […] We say no to new fossil fuel exploration and development of reserves!
 We say no to conflict between our countries!
 We say yes to climate justice and to peace!”